 The present crisis underscores the need for Arab countries to launch a dual trade diversification strategy: one with respect to exports, and another with regard to partners.
 ESCWA member countries need to continue to strive to diversify their economies away from oil, and seek to specialize in targeted niches and products with higher added value.
 The ramifications of the global crisis underscore the risks of excessive geographical concentration of trade relations, especially with developed countries.
-ESCWA member countries in Asia, Africa and Latin America.
+ESCWA member countries could reduce these risks by strengthening their trade with dynamic developing countries in Asia, Africa and Latin America.
 This will expand Arab investment opportunities, and promote South-South economic, technical and social cooperation.